arielchuri/forglory/forglory.md

 Used for Defense Points, running, jumping, sneaking, hiding, sneak attacks, dodging, swinging, gymnastics.
 ## Smart Dice
 Intelligence, wisdom, personality, disguises, discernment, perspicasity, spells, clues, psychic abilities, languages, codes, history.
+## Stamina Dice
+Stamina, fatigue, carrying, breath holding.
 ## Health Dice
-Health Points, stamina, fatigue, carrying, breath holding, disease resistance, poison resistance.
+Health Points, disease resistance, poison resistance.
 ## Luck Dice
 Can be added to other rolls and are replenished at the start of each session.
 Luck can also be earned by using your Doom in play.

 ## Powers

 - Precognition: spend Luck[A] to effect rolls after t